MohamedShaban123/SolidPrinciples/ISP/README.md

 When in doubt, ask yourself:
 👉 *“Is this interface forcing clients to depend on things they don’t care about?”*
 If yes → it violates ISP.
-Would you like me to also prepare the final README for DIP (Dependency Inversion Principle) so you’ll have the entire SOLID series complete?